USS Osprey (AMS-28): History

-YMS-422 was laid down 9 October 1943 at the Astoria Marine Construction Co., Astoria, Oregon; launched 1 June 1944; sponsored by Mrs. Charles S. Harper, Jr.; and commissioned 27 September 1944.
+YMS-422 was laid down 9 October 1943 at the Astoria Marine Construction, Astoria, Oregon; launched 1 June 1944; sponsored by Mrs. Charles S. Harper, Jr.; and commissioned 27 September 1944.

 World War II service

 YMS-422 patrolled off the California coast until reporting for duty with the Hawaiian Sea Frontier early in January 1945.
 Patrol activities interspersed with minesweeping training absorbed her time until mid-summer when she sailed to the western Pacific Ocean.
 The approaching end of the war would not and did not end the need for vessels of this type.
 The removal of minefields around the Japanese home island of Honshū provided the first extensive test of YMS-422's skill at this hazardous work.
 Operations commenced at Nagoya 18 October, continued at Kobe in December, and this craft was still partially engaged with this task at the outbreak of the Korean War in 1950.